 Hello osprey...and geese fans!
-Welcome to our nest cam.
-This penthouse overlooking our Merrill Center headquarters and the beautiful Bay was waiting for ospreys to take up residence.
-Instead we got geese this year!
+Welcome to our Bay/nest cam.
+This penthouse overlooking our Merrill Center headquarters and the beautiful Bay has housed both geese and osprey over the years.

 For best viewing experience, use Firefox or Chrome browser.
 Video may not load for some Internet Explorer users.